 16. Which resources can I use to help me find an internship?While searching for Academic Training opportunities, students can take advantage of resources offered by the UGA Career Center, including a variety of activities, career fairs, and workshops to help UGA students succeed in the job market.
 You can attend events about job searching, cover letter and resume writing, interviewing and networking.
 Some of their events target international students specifically.
 Don’t miss their activities, they can definitely make you a stronger candidate for jobs out there.
 Check out their calendar to see upcoming events.

-18. How to pay the student account bill?
+18. How to pay the Student Account balance?

-You can pay your bill in several different ways: with cash, money order, paper check, electronic check from a U.S. bank, international credit card or with a U.S. credit card.
+Most international students pay their Student Account balance using Flywire.
+Other options include cash, money order, paper check, electronic check from a U.S. bank, international credit card or with a U.S. credit card.
 You can go to the UGA Bursar’s Office or pay it online.
-More instructions on how to pay the student account will be provided at the ISL and OIE Orientations.

 Attention: Be aware of the deadlines to pay your student account bill.
 Paying within the deadlines to avoid issues such as extra fees, having holds on your account and/or having your classes dropped.
-You may be charged a reinstatement fee of $150 if you do not comply with the deadlines.
+You may be charged a reinstatement fee if you do not comply with the deadlines.
 Plan accordingly to making wire transfers or any other money management strategy because bank transactions may take a few business days.
-The rule of thumb is: always make your payments at your earliest convenience.

 19. How to enroll in the UGA Student Health Insurance Plan?Every international student must enroll in a Health Insurance plan.
 UGA offers the student mandatory plan.
 It consists of an accident and sickness insurance policy that provides coverage worldwide.
-It includes diagnosis and treatment of illness, injury, or medical conditions, along with wellness benefits.
-Benefits include physician, hospital, surgical, pharmacy, behavioral health services (i.e., mental health / substance abuse), as well as legally-mandated benefits.
-Coverage under this plan is on a coverage-period basis and cannot be ended early.
+No action is necessary for students to enroll in this plan; it will automatically be applied to each student at the beginning of the academic semester and will be billed on the student's account.

 Questions about student health insurance may be directed to firstname.lastname@example.org or 706-542-2222.
 Questions concerning plan benefits or claims may be directed to United Healthcare Student Resources customer service at 866-403-8267.